-Best Red Dead Redemption 2 PC Settings for High FPS
+Red Dead Redemption 2 Graphics Settings

 Now that we are done with Window Settings, Nvidia Graphic Settings, and all those checkmarks.
 It’s finally time that we configure the game itself and use the most suitable settings.
 That will get you High Frames, and most importantly, buttery-smooth gameplay with consistent performance.

 - Resolution 1920×1080.
 (You can lower it for High Frames and compromise on visuals).